hugoferreira/hugoferreira.github.com/_posts/2019-04-16-a-tale-of-async-and-tests.md

 ## The Producer-Consumer problem

-And this was no exception, as one can easily find the [Producer-Consumer problem](https://en.wikipedia.org/wiki/Producer–consumer_problem) in Wikipedia.
+This was no exception, as one can easily find the [Producer-Consumer problem](https://en.wikipedia.org/wiki/Producer–consumer_problem) in Wikipedia.
 Probably someone already had a library in `npm` readily available.
 But I was trying to *learn*, not just getting on with my life.
 So, after studying the problem, I learned two things:

 1. That it is very easy (no shit, sherlock) to write wrong implementations.
 Indeed, *"an [inadequate solution](https://en.wikipedia.org/wiki/Producer–consumer_problem#Inadequate_implementation) could result in a deadlock where both processes are waiting to be awakened"*;